Frankie Muniz: Acting

 Despite his earlier stated intention to take a break from acting, Muniz was reported in May 2006 to have signed on to star in the R-rated teen-sex comedy Extreme Movie.
 The film was originally planned to be released in 2007 by Dimension Films, but was ultimately released straight to DVD in February 2009.
 In 2007, he became an associate producer of the film Choose Connor.
 In late 2007, he made a guest appearance in an episode of the CBS crime drama Criminal Minds.
 In December 2007, he made a cameo appearance in the movie Walk Hard: The Dewey Cox Story, playing Buddy Holly.
 In 2008, he began work on a film with former Missy Elliott protégée Brianna Perry, but the project was never released.

 Muniz made a foray into the superhero genre with the family action film Pizza Man, in 2011.
-In 2012, he made a cameo appearance as himself in the second season of the comedy Don't Trust the B---- in Apartment 23.
-In 2015, he made another cameo appearance in The Mysteries of Laura, in which one of the detectives (Merideth Bose) had a crush on the actor/ racecar driver (Frankie Muniz) who was competing in a drag race.
-The team was on an NYPD case and suspected evidence would present itself at the drag race.
+In 2012, he made a cameo appearance as himself in the second season of the comedy Don't Trust the B— in Apartment 23.
+In 2015, he made another cameo appearance as a fictionalized version of himself in The Mysteries of Laura, in which Detective Merideth Bose (Janina Gavankar) has a crush on an actor/racecar driver (Muniz) who was competing in a drag race.
+The team was on an NYPD case, and suspected evidence would present itself at the drag race.

 In 2021, Muniz was a guest star in an episode of ABC's The Rookie.
 He played a former child actor who had become a cult leader, in an apparent parody of his former teen idol status.
 On December 21, 2023, he starred with Kelly Elizabeth Lawera and Kyle Fecteau in Santa's Training Camp/Ford Performance.
 In December 2024, it was announced that Muniz had reprised his role as Malcolm in a four episode Malcolm in the Middle reboot for Disney+, alongside fellow original cast members Bryan Cranston and Jane Kaczmarek.
 The show was initially pitched as a 2 hour movie, before altering to four 30 minute episodes.
 Filming commenced in April 2025, with production working around Muniz' NASCAR schedule.
 Filming wrapped in May 2025.